 policy rule to bidirectional traffic in that session (client to

-rules, the default rules apply.
-The default rules—displayed at the
+defined rules, the default rules apply.
+The default rules—displayed

-bottom of the security rulebase—are predefined to allow all intrazone
+at the bottom of the security rulebase—are predefined to allow all

-(within the zone) traffic and deny all interzone (between zones)
+intrazone traffic (within a zone) and deny all interzone traffic

-traffic.
-Although these rules are part of the pre-defined configuration
+(between zones).
+Although these rules are part of the predefined configuration

-limited number of settings, including the tags, action (allow or
+number of settings, including the tags, action (allow or block),